-The Master of Science in Health Care Management (MSHCM) program prepares students to assess and act on opportunities to innovate and improve productivity in the health care sector.
+The full-time Master of Science in Health Care Management program prepares students to assess and act on opportunities to innovate and improve productivity in the health care sector.
 The program is unique in its breadth, in recognition of the fact that the health care sector is large and diverse, comprising a variety of actors in multiple industries including the following:

 - Providers: clinics, hospitals, health care services companies;